Kuwait's ruling emir puts diplomacy first

 His decision to dissolve the opposition-dominated parliament in 2012 probably reflected his view that most Kuwaitis will ultimately support the government, said Ayham Kamel, Middle East analyst at Eurasia Group.

-"The emir's strategy of containing structural threats from an organized opposition has been very effective," Kamel said.
+"The emir's strategy of containing structural threats from an organised opposition has been very effective," Kamel said.

 (Editing by Alistair Lyon and Sonya Hepinstall)